This guide to Dutch business culture explains the workplace environment, hierarchy, meetings, negotiations, and time

 Negotiations in Dutch business culture

 The Dutch tend to get right down to business and negotiations proceed at a rapid pace.
-They are known to be forceful, stubborn and tough negotiators, while honesty and reliability are perceived as vitally important in business culture in the Netherlands.
+They are forceful, stubborn, and tough negotiators, while honesty and reliability are vitally important in business culture in the Netherlands.

 ‘Time is money’ is a catchphrase that works in business culture in the Netherlands.
-At meetings, the Dutch prefer to get right down to business as most small talk is considered a waste of time.
+At meetings, the Dutch prefer to get right down to business; most small talk is a waste of time.
 Dutch people tend to keep appointments and are usually on time.

 People in the Netherlands have structured agendas in social life and in Dutch business culture.
 Missing an appointment or being late at a meeting is not only experienced as annoying, but also as unreliable.
 Due to the crowded situation on the roads a five to maximum 10-minute flexibility is allowed but not taken for granted.

 It’s typical to shake hands with everybody present and say your first and last name.
 During a conversation, the Dutch expect rather intensive eye contact.
-Looking somebody straight into the eyes is interpreted as trustworthy.
+Looking somebody straight into the eyes is a sign of trustworthiness.

-The Dutch kiss each other three times on the cheeks (right, left, right), but this is only done when people know each other well.
+The Dutch kiss each other three times on the cheeks (right, left, right), but this is only when people know each other well.

 In the Netherlands, dress codes can be amazingly informal.
-A traditional suit and tie is required only in higher circles of business or when working for the government.
-In general, business suits are worn by people in management positions, at meetings, and at special occasions.
+A traditional suit and tie are only necessary in higher circles of business or when working for the government.
+In general, business suits are a good call for managers, at meetings, and at special occasions.
 In the summer, jeans, blouses and t-shirts and even trainers are not uncommon in the Netherlands’ work culture.

 Cards are usually exchanged after or near the end of a conversation in the Netherlands’ work culture.
 Business cards usually contain somebody’s function and academic title.
 Some Dutch cards also include peoples’ private address and telephone number.
 This is, however, not an invitation to phone them after office hours.